ivanorsolic/oricodes/content/english/Artificial Intelligence/how to train your model.md

 +++
-title = "Master recipe: How train your model" menuTitle = "Master recipe: How train your model" draft = false weight=11
+title = "Master recipe: How to learn your machines" menuTitle = "How to learn your machines" draft = false weight=11